 The site is located within an area of Aboriginal Cultural Heritage Sensitivity and the preparation of a Cultural Heritage Management Plan (CHMP) is required for subdivision of the land into three or more lots pursuant to the Aboriginal Heritage Regulations 2007 and the Aboriginal Heritage Act 2006.
-A CHMP has been completed and approved under the preparation of the Lincoln Heath South PSP.
+A CHMP has been completed and approved under the preparation of the Lincoln Heath South PSP (see Appendix 9 - Cultural Heritage Management Plan).
 All salvage works have been successfully completed.